Sanford replaces CEO after controversial email about masks

 Krabbenhoft left the executive position after telling employees in an email that he believes he’s now immune to COVID-19 for “at least seven months and perhaps years to come” and that he isn’t a threat to transmit it to anyone.
 He said wearing a mask would be merely for show.
 Other Sanford executives tried to distance themselves from the comments.

+Dr. Kathy Anderson, president of the North Dakota Chapter of the American Academy of Pediatrics, said it was “an especially dangerous message to be sending right now in North Dakota.”

+The U.S. Centers for Disease Control and Prevention advises people to wear masks because they help prevent people who are infected — whether they know it or not — from spreading the coronavirus.
+It also says masks can also protect wearers who are not infected, though to a lesser degree.

-Krabbenhoft said in a statement that the timing was right for him and his family.
+Krabbenhoft said in a statement that the timing of his departure was right for him and his family.

 “We decided that today was a good time to retire,” he said.
 “Sanford is in a good place, strongest ever.”